cocos/cocos-docs/en/advanced-topics/js-java-bridge.md

 }
 ```

-This will send the required information to the `Java` layer through the `Jsb.Bridge` channel to perform the action of opening the ad.
+This will send the required information to the `Java` layer through the `Jsb.Bridge` channel.

-### Using JAVA to Trigger JavaScript
+### Using JAVA to Trigger JavaScript Methods

 Assuming that the animation playback operation is recorded in JavaScript.
 To play this animation in the Java layer, register an event to play the animation.